https://static.wixstatic.com/media/5d3363_3d29ba98d2f7485e8a1b9298dd61ff92~mv2.png

 fine sand (under .075mm) 35%

-With constant use and friction against itself, sand will break down into dust, to avoid this happening, consider the following suggestions.
+With constant use and friction (riding/grooming/elements), sand will break down into dust.
+To avoid this happening, consider the following suggestions.

 1. Request washed sand - as this eliminates clay & silt content, which can become slippery.

-2. Add a natural or synthetic surface, and have it blended in with your sand for longevity; it will hinder the abrasive properties, avoid compacting and shifting underfoot.
+2. Add a natural or synthetic additive and blend it in with your sand for longevity; it will reduce abrasion and prevent compacting and shifting underfoot.

 3. Always remove manure deposited on the arena surface straight after riding, before it gets mixed in.
-Manure will break down into fine particles, called Organic Matter, also creating a dust problem and can block drainage.
+Manure will break down into fine particles, called organic oatter, which can create a dust problem and block drainage.

 4. Irrigation is a must-have for any riding surface.
 This is the key element people miss, but it makes all the difference.
 To get it right, get the advice.
-We offer an irrigation consultation to get the right advice based on your property's supply, pump, psi, etc.
+We offer Irrigation Consultation to provide the right advice based on your property's water supply, pump, psi, and more.

 5. Add a dust suppressant such as our Hydro-Ride or Dustex products to maintain moisture retention.